 - 2 tsp. sesame seeds

 - Lemon wedge

-- In a medium mixing bowl, combine the sherry, soy sauce, chives, sesame seeds, ginger and sesame oil.
-Add mushrooms to mixture and toss to coat evenly.
+- Whisk together the sherry, soy sauce, chives, sesame seeds, ginger, and sesame oil.
+Toss mushrooms with sauce.